If you see this after your page is loaded completely, leafletJS files are missing.

 Category includes caves with outstanding characteristics such as large size, significant geological, biological or archaeological values.

-Fairly solid rock is required to have rigid cave walls and ceiling.
+Fairly solid rock is required to have rigid cave walls and ceilings.
 Several geologic processes can create large hollows in such solid rock.
 Most common ones are:

 - Dissolution – hollows are created by the flow of water (in most cases) or gases.
-Process of the solution is facilitated by the naturally occurring acids in groundwater.
+The process of the solution is facilitated by the naturally occurring acids in groundwater.
 This is the most frequent cave formation process which for the most part takes place in limestone, dolomite, marble, gypsum and other comparatively easily soluble rocks.
 Dissolved minerals in hollows form diverse interesting speleothems – stalactites, stalagmites, columns and also beautiful crystals.
 Countless caves have beautiful stalactite and stalagmite formations and many show caves are marketed as being the most beautiful ones.
 Wondermondo will not judge which is the most beautiful one but few will object that Lechuguilla Cave (New Mexico, United States), Phong Nha cave (North Central Coast, Vietnam) or Kap Kutan cave (Lebap, Turkmenistan) are gorgeous.
 If there is enough time, water can dissolve even quartzite – material considered to be insoluble.
 The longest known quartzite cave is the 16 kilometres long System Roraima Sur (Bolivar, Venezuela).

 - Volcanic proccesses form several kinds of so-called primary caves – caves which form together with the surrounding rock.
 Lava tubes are created in conditions where hot lava stream gets a harder crust which remains after the lava flows away.
 Sounds impossible but such process have created even such cave as Kazumura Cave (Hawaii, United States) which is 65.5 kilometers long!

 - Erosion processes of the sea waves and streams, but sometimes even wind, often create short caves.
 Sea caves often have beautiful lighting – only blue rays of the sunlight remain after going through the layer of seawater (Blue Grotto in Capri, Italy).